hhzl/LearnWords2/README.md

      npm test

+## Credits

+Anatol Marezhanyi, for the https://github.com/e1r0nd/LearnWords project which implements data storage, Leitner box mechanism and a GUI.

+The project here is based on ideas and originally on code from LearnWords but
+1. implements the non-gui part only to allow other projects to use a library
+2. is rewritten to a large extent
+3. adds data conversion functions for word list preparation and production of printed flash cards.

 ## Status

 * Jasmine specs are set up and work both in the browser and on the command line.
 * The LWdb (database layer) specification is set up and implemented with an MVP set of specs.
 * [release 0.2.2-beta](https://github.com/hhzl/LearnWords2/releases/tag/v0.2.2-beta) has a MVP implementation for the Leitner box and may be used for development work.
+* release 0.3beta2 will come soon.